Garlon 600

 Uptake and translocation:

 Absorbed by leaves and roots and is readily translocated throughout the plant.
-The butoxyethyl ester formulations are absorbed in most soils which limits root uptake.

 Physiological effects:

-Disrupts the growth of plant cells by mimicking auxin, a plant hormone.
+Disrupts the growth of plant cells.

 Residual Life and Breakdown: